OK Dinghy Worlds – Racing resumes in New Zealand

 Racing resumed at the Symonite OK Dinghy Worlds after the Lay-day at the Wakatere Boating Club, New Zealand.

 Dan Slater of New Zealand extends his lead to 11 points after a 3, 4 on the fourth day of racing.
+He just needs one good race on teh final day to confirm his overal victory.

 Fredrik Lööf of Sweden had the best day with a 2, 3 to move up to second while Andrew Phillips stays in third after winning the first race of the day.